rebuke-devour/graphql-SPA/Day_01/homework/readme.md

 <hr>

 ### Super Bonus
-Continue to work on X-Files in the labs folder
+Learn advanced routing techniques with [This Video](https://youtu.be/yGEcL09S5cg)

-### Request
+### Axios

 Looking for something advanced that we haven't covered?
 How about getting your server to communicate with another server on the web.
 You will have to look through documentation to get this working.

 There are more modules than just `express`.
-Let's look at one called `request` that can make http requests of its own.
+Let's look at one called `axios` that can make http requests of its own.

 #### request

-Use a module called `request` to make an http request to a third-party API.
+Use a module called `axios` to make an http request to a third-party API.

-* Look on the [npmjs](https://www.npmjs.com/) website to find documentation for a module called `request`
+* Look on the [npmjs](https://www.npmjs.com/) website to find documentation for a module called `axios`

 * Go to the [jservice.io](http://jservice.io/) website to find documentation on the jservice api endpoints.
 This API will send JSON as a response.
 If you go to `http://jservice.io/api/random` in your browser, you'll see some JSON.